tinkerlev/SmartForce/README.md

 ## 🙋 About the Author

-SmartForce was created by [Loai Deeb](https://www.linkedin.com/in/loai-deeb/), a cybersecurity teacher and ethical hacking enthusiast who builds practical tools for educational and research use.
+SmartForce was created by [Loai Deeb](https://www.linkedin.com/in/loai-deeb/), a cybersecurity lecturer and ethical hacking enthusiast who builds practical tools for educational and research use.

 GitHub repository: [SmartForce](https://github.com/tinkerlev/)